 You can classify both somatic and visceral pains into these three types, as well.
 Here is how this classification works.

 Nociceptive pain is your “usual” type of pain.
 There is some sort of damage somewhere in your body, and your nervous system signals your brain that something is wrong.
-When you hit your pinky toe to the bed, that’s nociceptive pain.
+When you hit your pinky toe on the corner of the bed, that’s nociceptive pain.
 It is also the pain you experience when your appendix gets inflamed.
 Your nervous system reports that there is a problem.
-This type of pain can change if you move, change position, and similar.
+This type of pain can change if you move, change position etc.

 Neuropathic pain can happen even when there’s “nothing wrong.”
 It is actually caused by damage to the nervous system itself.
 It can be caused by the damage in the central nervous system, but also the peripheral.
-This type of pain can happen due to common injuries like hitting your elbow on “that place,” but even when your nerve gets pinched.
+This type of pain can happen due to common injuries like hitting your elbow on “that place”.
 However, nerves can get damaged as a result of alcoholism, chemotherapy, multiple sclerosis, and others.
-You can feel it as electric, burning, stabbing, and similar.
+You can feel it as an electric, burning, stabbing, and similar sensations.

 Algopathic pain is a bit tricky to define.
 If you translate this literally from Greek, it would mean “pain disease.”
 More precisely, this includes all the pains that don’t fall into these first two categories.
 Other names for this pain are abnormal nociception, nociplastic pain, or even primary pain.
 The key concept here is that this is a pain that is the primary issue itself.
 In many cases, there is no apparent reason why it happens.